SoTrxII/roll20-streaming-client/README.md

 npm install
 npm build
 # Removing devdependencies once the build process is done
-npm prune --production
+npm prune --production  && npm install dotenv-safe npm start:dev
-npm start
 ```
 Once you've reached this step, a chrome instance should be up and running, already logged in using the credentials you
 provided.

 ## About Docker

-Although I'm a big fan of Docker myself, and there is a Dockerfile provided, **Docker shouldn't be used** to run
+Although I'm a big fan of Docker, and there is a Dockerfile provided, **Docker shouldn't be used** to run
 this project at this state.
 The reason is Pulseaudio, the sound server currently used.
 Pulseaudio doesn't play nicely
 when used within a container.
 Sharing the host Pulseaudio via a cookie is pretty unstable, and the cookie would sometimes just timeout for no reason.
-I'm currently experimenting with sharing it over the network, .
+I'm currently experimenting with sharing it over the network, or even going back to ALSA.